Not for use by small animals01 Jun 1995

 So if you’ve been paying attention, you’ll know that I have a cat.
 The cat’s name is Ariel.
 After Shakespeare, not after Disney.
 Ariel is the cat of a thousand moods, all of them bad.
-She likes to sleep on top of my printer, as you can see from the picture.
+She likes to sleep on top of my printer, as you can (kind of) see from that (very ancient) picture.

 Usually this is not a problem.
 Particularly since once the printer begins printing, she becomes alarmed and jumps off.
 Every once in a while she’ll wait until the paper comes out towards her before becoming alarmed.